State Statistics Service of Ukraine

 The State Statistics Service of Ukraine (Державна служба статистики України) is the Ukrainian government agency responsible for collection and dissemination of statistics in Ukraine.
 For brevity, it is also referred to as Derzhstat or Ukrstat.
-In 2010, the agency was reorganised from the State Statistics Committee of Ukraine and formed in 2010, following the administrative reform.
+In 2010, the agency was reorganised from the State Statistics Committee of Ukraine and formed in 2010, following a national administrative reform.

 International cooperation

 The State Statistics Service actively cooperates with international organisations to ensure compliance of Ukrainian statistics with world standards.
 In particular, it participates in Eurostat programs aimed at harmonising statistical data within Ukraine's European integration framework.
 The State Statistics Service is also a member of the UN Statistical Committee and cooperates with other international institutions, such as the World Bank and the International Monetary Fund.

 In the context of Ukraine's European integration to the EU, the State Statistics Service of Ukraine is vital in ensuring harmonisation of the Ukrainian legislation with the EU.
 Its representatives are involved in the work under Cluster 1, Fundamentals, which is key to the negotiation process.
 They are included in each negotiation group, considering the importance of statistics for effective integration.